Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Introduction

-Previous works took data filtering strategy to get high quality or variant data \citep{llama3.1, llama3, vicuna2023, symbolic_knowledge_distill}.
+Previous works took filtering strategy to get high quality or variant data \citep{llama3.1, llama3, vicuna2023, symbolic_knowledge_distill, meng2022generating, Meng2023TuningLM}.
 Still, this strategy was mostly human-crafted or needed efforts to train a judge model, and most importantly, filtering strategies abandoned the potential of the filtered data that may contribute to the final performance.
 In contrast, data weighting approaches leverage all the training data, including augmented and biased data, but prioritize data by giving nonuniform weights to the loss of each data point.
-For example, Focal-Loss \citep{focalloss} prioritized more diverse data, and \cite{dml} optimized the weights of training samples so that the model performs best on a small real-world dataset.
-It is worth noting that while \cite{dml} steered the training toward higher performance, using this method in a large-scale scenario seems infeasible because it took the weights as learnable parameters, the number of which increased as the training set scale.
-Thus, inspired by the objective of \citep{dml}, we introduce two novel, efficient, automatic weighted-loss approaches: Importance Loss (IMP-Loss) and Dynamic Importance Loss (DIMP-Loss), which are designed to closely align the distribution of synthetic data with that of real-world data.
+For example, Focal-Loss \citep{focalloss} prioritized more diverse data; \citet{dml} and SunGen \citep{sungen} optimized the weights of training samples so that the model performs best on a small real-world dataset.
+It is worth noting that while \cite{dml} and SunGen steered the training toward higher performance, using these methods in a large-scale scenario seems infeasible because the weights are regarded as learnable parameters, the number of which increases as the training set grows.

+Thus, inspired by the objective of \citet{dml}, we introduce two novel, efficient, automatic weighted-loss approaches: Importance Loss (IMP-Loss) and Dynamic Importance Loss (DIMP-Loss), which are designed to closely align the distribution of synthetic data with that of real-world data.
 Furthermore, both IMP-Loss and DIMP-Loss incorporate mechanisms as \textit{quality-checkers} and \textit{diversity-checkers}, assigning higher quality and more diverse data points with greater weight.
 In other words, these methods prioritize data points that are more \textit{relevant } and more \textit{informative} to target downstream tasks, thereby reducing the impact of less valuable data on the fine-tuning model.

 To validate our approaches, we conduct comprehensive empirical studies focusing on various text classification tasks by comparing the performance of models trained with our novel weighted-loss objectives under different conditions: 1) models trained exclusively on LLM-generated datasets using few-shot prompts from a limited real-world dataset (Sec. \ref{sec:training_on_LLMggenerated_data}); 2) models trained on large, real-world datasets (Sec. \ref{sec:training_on_realWorlddata}); and 3) models trained on noisy datasets (Sec. \ref{sec:training_on_noisydata}).
 Our findings indicate that using a small real-world dataset to build the \textit{quality checkers} and incorporating \textit{diversity checkers} highly enhances performance, even surpasses the few-shot prediction accuracy of the tremendous data generator (Sec. \ref{sec:data_generator_performance}).
 This demonstrates the efficacy of our methods in leveraging little real-world data to improve models trained on LLM-generated datasets.
 Notably, DIMP-Loss is efficient in terms of model size (Sec. \ref{sec:small_quality_checker}), data requirements (Sec. \ref{sec:quality_checker_data_efficient}), and computational resources (Sec. \ref{sec:dimp_loss_computation}), making it a practical solution to enhance downstream performance.